inercia/k3x/docs/user-manual-creating-a-new-cluster.md

   bind to some specific address or port.
 When using the default `:0` value, a random, unused port will be found automatically before creating the cluster.
   We recommend leaving this field with the default value.

+  Some examples:
+  - _empty_/`0`/`:0`: it will find a free port.
+  - `192.168.1.16:0`: it will find a free port and bind to `192.168.1.16`.
+This can be necessary for exposing the API server to other machines in that network.
+  - `[eth0]:0`: it will find a free port and bind to the IP address of the `eth0` interface.
+Note well: that interface could change IP address without notice, leaving the API server unreachable.

 ## Advanced settings